-Please note: The application for endorsement (but not funding) will still be required to use the EOI Submission Template.
+Please note: The application for endorsement (but not funding) will still be required to use the Application form linked above.

-If an applicant wishes to seek funding to conducting research, then a research proposal should relate to one (1) of the listed priority research areas only.
+If an applicant wishes to seek funding to conducting research, then a funding application should relate to one (1) of the shortlisted priority research questions only.

 Duration of the study will be based upon timelines in any research application, and therefore considered and endorsed by the Research Committee.